pimoroni/unicorn-hat/README.md

 RaspberryPi-NeoPixel-WS2812
 ===========================

-This library is a slightly modified version of the ws2812 C driver from: https://github.com/626Pilot/RaspberryPi-NeoPixel-WS2812
+This library is based upon a modified version of the ws2812 C driver from: https://github.com/626Pilot/RaspberryPi-NeoPixel-WS2812